anshbansal/general/Python3/Projects/Downloading_website/README.md

 Downloading Website
 =======================
-- I am making this mainly for downloading the C library eference from the website cplusplus.com

-- After I am done I think it might be useful for other websites also.
+This was a project that I had started to download documentation of C Library reference from the website cplusplus.com.
+This is on hold as I want to clean up my code base before proceeding with other projects.